enricovara/PureToneAudiogram/README.md

    the calibration otherwise.

 # INSTRUCTIONS TO THE TEST SUBJECT
-As per ISO 8253, the instructions shall be phrased in language appropriate to the listener and shall normally indicate:
+As per ISO 8253, the instructions shall be phrased in (a) language appropriate to the listener and shall normally indicate:
 a) the response task;
 b) the need to respond whenever the tone is heard in either ear, no